doneill/doneill.github.io/source/_posts/kotlin-mulitplatform.md

 ---

 Multiplatform projects is a feature in Kotlin that allows for sharing Kotlin code between iOS and Android.
 Android leverages the Kotlin/JVM and iOS uses Kotlin/Native which allows iOS apps to call Kotlin from Swift.
 This post will step us through getting an environment setup for Android and iOS development.
-A completed template project is available on [GitHub](https://github.com/doneill/kt-mulitplatform).
+A completed template project is available on [GitHub](https://github.com/doneill/kotlin-multiplatform-template).

+## Update 06/28/2020

+These steps should still work if followed in order but the original repo on [GitHub](https://github.com/doneill/kotlin-multiplatform-template) has changed beyond just setting up the dev environment and can still be used as a guide to accompany this post.

 ## Local Environment
 - [Android Studio](https://developer.android.com/studio)